-24. USDA guidance indicates that the identified students' count and reimbursement rate for Community Eligibility purposes should be determined based on data from April 1 of the previous school year.
-How should an LEA with Community Eligibility and non-Community Eligibility schools that collects NSLP household applications for non-Community Eligibility schools at a different point during the year take into account this difference in timing?
+24. USDA guidance indicates that the identified students' count and reimbursement rate for CEP purposes should be determined based on data from April 1 of the previous school year, unless an LEA chooses to use the identified students' count from an earlier year within the permitted four-year period.
+How should an LEA with CEP and non-CEP schools that collects NSLP household applications for non-CEP schools at a different point during the year take into account this difference in timing?
+(Modified March 2015)